Skip to main content

 • Management of Nonprofit Organizations

-Note: Course schedules are published on a quarterly basis and are subject to change without notice.
-Some elective courses that can be applied to meet career track requirements may not be offered in a given academic quarter or academic year.
+Note: Course schedules are published quarterly and are subject to change without notice.
+Some elective courses that can be applied to meet the area of specialization requirements may not be offered in a given academic quarter or academic year.
 See the UC San Diego General Catalog.

 Language Allowance